cjlarose/cjlarose.github.io/_posts/2014-01-14-django-custom-field-version-number.md

 title: "Django custom model field for storing version numbers"
 ---

 Consider that you'd like to store version numbers like `v1.0`, `v2.0.3`, and `v5.4.3.2` in your Django application.
 One way to solve this problem is to store version numbers as strings, but the problem of sorting them becomes apparent: version `10.0` is more recent than version `2.0`, but compared lexicographically, `"10.0" > "2.0"` evaluates to `False`.
-You can chose to implement sorting on the Python side of the query result, by splitting on the `.` character and comparing components left-to-right, but ideally, we'd like our DBMS to handle sorting for us.
+You can choose to implement sorting on the Python side of the query result, by splitting on the `.` character and comparing components left-to-right, but ideally, we'd like our DBMS to handle sorting for us.

 One way to fix the lexicographical sort problem is to zero-pad all components of the version: `"010.0" > "002.0"` evaluates to `True` as we'd expect.
 This is fine solution, and even with just three places for each component, you can reach reasonably high version numbers.
 Additionally, you can store arbitrarily-long version numbers like `"001.002.003.004.005.006"`.